idealparable/BibleQ/BibleIsAntiSlavery.md

 Objectively, we COULD define words any way we want in logic.
 We generally SHOULDN'T, but the principles for why are strongly against this skeptic's approach here in "slavery is slavery" (which is a blatant equivocation fallacy, and as we all know, equivocation fallacy is equivocation fallacy).

-If not for the principles for why we generally shouldn't, someone CAN assign any definition to any jumble of words, as long as it's defined somewhere.
+If not for the principles for why we generally shouldn't, someone CAN assign any definition to any jumble of letters, as long as it's defined somewhere.

 When we're pointing to the context, this isn't excuses.